Skip to main content

 Authorization for the endpoints is the same as other Endpoints.
 You need to provide an API key in the Authorization header of your request.
 The API key should be prefixed with Bearer .

-curl "https://customerDomain.ambersearch.com/api/beta/amberai/models" \
+curl "https://customerDomain.ambersearch.de/api/beta/amberai/models" \

 -H "Authorization: Bearer ambrs-exampletoken"